Fanis Katergiannakis: Aris

-In the summer 1994, Katergiannakis signed for Aris Thessaloniki F.C. and in the season 1997–1998 Katergiannakis, achieved a great season becoming the first goalkeeper and helping the team a soon the promotion to the Greek First Division.
-The next season made his great contribution to promote Aris Thessaloniki F.C. for the Uefa Cup and saved a penalty to Greek top scorer Demis Nikolaidis.
+In the summer 1994, Katergiannakis signed for Aris and in the season 1997–1998 Katergiannakis, achieved a great season becoming the first goalkeeper and helping the team a soon the promotion to the First Division.
+The next season made his great contribution to promote Aris for the UEFA Cup and saved a penalty to Greek top scorer Demis Nikolaidis.
 The match of 27 January 2002 between Olympiacos and Aris Thessaloniki F.C., Katergiannakis saved so many opportunity from Stelios Giannakopoulos, Alexandros Alexandris, Predrag Đorđević, Christian Karembeu.
-The club of Thessaloniki won 1–0 in Athens and this was the only match lost at home for Olympiacos that in that season won the Greek First Division and after this match few teams try to make a new contract for Katergiannakis.
+The club of Thessaloniki won 1–0 in Athens and this was the only match lost at home for Olympiacos that in that season won the league and after this match few teams try to make a new contract for Katergiannakis.

 Olympiacos

 In the summer 2002 Katergiannakis signed a two-year contract with Olympiacos to become second goalkeeper behind Dimitrios Eleftheropoulos.
-He won the Greek Super League with Olympiacos in the 2002–03 season, after a big competition with the other goalkeeper Eleftheropoulos that he become injured during the match with the rival Panathinaikos.
-Katergiannakis became the first goalkeeper helping his new team to win the 7th consecutive Greek League and qualifying the team for UEFA Champions League and reached the final of Greek Cup against the Greek rival AEK Athens.
+He won the league with Olympiacos in the 2002–03 season, after a big competition with the other goalkeeper Eleftheropoulos that he become injured during the match with the rival Panathinaikos.
+Katergiannakis became the first goalkeeper helping his new club to win the 7th consecutive league title and the qualification for the UEFA Champions League and reached the final of Greek Cups against the rivals, AEK Athens.
 The next season the coach Oleh Protasov declared that Katergiannakis and Eleftheropoulos were both titular goalkeepers of the first team of Olympiacos.
-The coach Otto Rehhagel, called him up to the Greece national al team.
+The coach Otto Rehhagel, called him up to the national team.

 Cagliari Calcio

-After he won Euro 2004 with Greece, the club of Olympiacos decided to acquire the legendary goalkeeper Antonis Nikopolidis.
-For the 2 goalkeepers there was less space and Dimitrios Eleftheropoulos signed for the Italian club Messina and Katergiannakis signed for another Italian club Cagliari in Serie A. Famous to be the first team of the main cities to win the league in Serie A. Katergiannakis in Cagliari, found players like David Suazo and the legendary Italian star Gianfranco Zola ready to help Cagliari Calcio to achieve a great season.
+After he won Euro 2004 with Greece, Olympiacos decided to acquire the goalkeeper, Antonis Nikopolidis.
+For the two goalkeepers, there was less space and Dimitrios Eleftheropoulos signed for the Italian club Messina and Katergiannakis signed for another Italian club Cagliari in Serie A. Famous to be the first team of the main cities to win the league in Serie A. Katergiannakis in Cagliari, found players like David Suazo and the Italian star Gianfranco Zola ready to help Cagliari Calcio to achieve a season.